Finance and Home Loans FAQs

 This has two major advantages.
 A redraw facility allows you to make extra repayments, which could save you money in interest costs.
 It also provides flexible access to this money if you require it.

 Offset accounts allow you to build savings that can help to reduce your loan principal over time.
-This may allow you to build up equity or pay off your lone more quickly.
+This may allow you to build up equity or pay off your loan faster.

 Offset accounts are a type of savings account where the balance is offset daily against the loan amount - any 'notional' interest earned on the balance of your loan is offset against the interest you would normally pay.